seth586/guides/FreeNAS/mumble/3_ssl_domain.md

 We need to share the public and private SSL/TLS keys in our `reverse-proxy` jail with our `mumble` jail, so log in to FreeNAS' web-ui and "stop" the mumble jail.
 Click "mount points".
 Click "Actions ▼", "Add".

+Remember to replace `example.com` with your own domain.

 Source: `/mnt/volume0/iocage/jails/reverse-proxy/root/usr/local/etc/letsencrypt/live/example.com`

 Destination: `/mnt/volume0/iocage/jails/mumble/root/usr/local/etc/certs`

+Start the jail and SSH in.

+## Configure murmur for SSL/TLS certificates